Kemal-AB/accelbyte-unity-bytewars-game/README.md

 * Use **Unity Editor** 2021 LTS with minimum version 2021.3.16f1.

+## Branches

+Byte Wars published the source code in two branches:
+* **main branch** is the vanila version game source code without AccelByte's plugin and will in use for [Tutorial Module 1: Initial Setup](https://docs-preview.accelbyte.io/gaming-services/tutorials/unity/module-1/).
+* **tutorialmodules branch** is the branch that has the AccelByte's Plugins and all the Byte Wars tutorial modules with feature flag.

 ## Clone Byte Wars

-This repository has three main branches, master, online, and tutorial module 2.
-* **Main branch** is the vanila version game source code without any submodule.
-* **Online branch** is the branch that has the AccelByte's Plugins, which are used by the Byte Wars Tutorial Module 1.
-* **tutorial/online-module.2** is the branch based on `online` branch and also has the required resources for user to learn Byte Wars Tutorial Module 2.

 ### Main Branch